rbasehewa/REST-API/README.md

 # REST-API
 This repo is building a rest api using PHP in Laravel.
-# SoNET code

 ## Source Code Documentation
-This is a test API project based on SoNET Systems which user can check the list by name and code, create , update and delete the exam information.
+This is a test API project based on simple API which user can check the list by name and code, create , update and delete the exam information.

 * CREATE
 * UPDATE